 To configure Java security settings, open Control Panel and double-click Java.
 On 64-bit Windows, the applet is named Java (32-bit) or Java (64-bit), and you might see both listed.
 This also means that you have to configure both separately.

 Java Control Panel window opens.
-Open Security tab and make sure that Security Level slider is set to at least High (minimum recommended).
+Open Security tab and make sure that Security level for applications not on the Exception Site list option is set to High.

 By the way, the first check box - Enable Java content in the browser - allows completely turning off Java support in all installed web browsers.
 Some programs, such as Freeplane, OpenOffice.org or LibreOffice require Java for some functionality.
 Now you can install Java without worrying about possible security holes - just clear the check box and Java support in web browsers is gone.
 You still need to restart all browser windows if any of these were open.